masoncfrancis/urled/README.md

-# urlr
+# URLr

-A lightweight URL shortener written in Go
+URLr (pronounced URL-er) is a lightweight URL shortener written in Go